-While most pinks can work in almost any color scheme, there are some shades they work best with and some loose rules when it comes to finding the best colors to go with pink.
+While most color theory experts would say that pinks can work in almost any scheme, there are some shades they work best with and some loose rules when it comes to finding the best colors to go with pink.
 Plus, different combinations will suit different styles – a dark navy blue and deep pink works well in more contemporary spaces for example, whereas a sage green and light blush pink would have a more subtle feel.

 We spoke with the color experts to get their tips and ideas on what colors are the best to pair with pink and how to bring these combinations into your home.
 Find out what colors go with grey too, in our expert guide.